Federalisation of the European Union: Present situation

 Other academics have argued that the EU is unlikely to evolve into a unified federal state.
 Kelemen has taken this view himself in a paper co-written with Andy Tarrant, arguing that limits placed on the bureaucratic capacity of the European institutions – such as the relatively small size of the European Commission – form a barrier to the creation of a federal European state.
 In their words: "widespread political opposition to the creation of anything approximating a large, unified executive bureaucracy in Brussels has long-since ended hopes, for the few who harboured them, of creating a European superstate."
 Some common points in this context are that the European budget is very small and does not finance a lot of the economic activity of the European Union; that each member state of the European Union has its own foreign relations and its own military; that it is often the case that European Union member states decide to opt out of agreements which they oppose; and that member states still retain sovereignty over a large number of areas which might be expected to be transferred to a federal authority under a federal system.
 One important fact is that treaties must be agreed by all member states even if a particular treaty has support among the vast majority of the population of the European Union.
 Member states may also want legally binding guarantees that a particular treaty will not affect a nation's position on certain issues.

 Use of the word 'federal' is itself the cause of some disagreement.
 Valéry Giscard d'Estaing found opposition from the United Kingdom towards including the word "federal" in the proposed European Constitution, and hence replaced the word with "Community".

-In November 2021, the incoming German government, the Scholz cabinet, called for European federalism in the coalition agreement and wanted to help achieve this.
+In November 2021, the now former German government, the Scholz cabinet, called for European federalism in the coalition agreement and wanted to help achieve this.
+The Russian Invasion of Ukraine and growing tensions between USA and Europe during the second presidency of Donald Trump, contributed to the emergence of new pan-European movements and parties like Ave Europa, Union of European Federalists, and Volt Europa calling for turning the EU into a proper federal republic.